AIMLab-UBC/MIDL2020/README.md

 ```

 ### Slide-level: train and test
-We train Random Forests using 6-fold cross validation on the results of six patch-level test set.
+We train Random Forests using 6-fold cross-validation on the results of six patch-level test set.

 After changing the path to the six patch-level results in the `slide_level.py`, simply run `python3 slide_level.py` and it will output the slide-level results as well as save the trained model.